DARIAH-DE/TopicsExplorer/README.md

 This application is designed to introduce topic modeling particularly gently (e.g. for educational purpose).
 If you have a very large text corpus, you may wish to use more _powerful_ tools like [MALLET](http://mallet.cs.umass.edu/topics.php), which is written in Java and can be completely controlled from the command-line.
 The topic modeling algorithm used in this application, _latent Dirichlet allocation_, was implemented by [Allen B. Riddell](https://www.ariddell.org/) using collapsed Gibbs sampling as described in [Pritchard et al. (2000)](http://www.genetics.org/content/155/2/945.full).

 You might want to check out some [Jupyter notebooks](https://github.com/DARIAH-DE/Topics/notebooks) for topic modeling in Python – experimenting with an example corpus on [Binder](https://mybinder.org/v2/gh/DARIAH-DE/Topics/master?filepath=notebooks%2FIntroducingLda.ipynb) does not require any software on your local machine.

 ## The sample corpus
-A [sample corpus](data/british-fiction-corpus) (10 British novels) is provided in this project.
+We provide a [sample corpus](data/british-fiction-corpus) (10 British novels) in this project.
 If you use Git, you can include the corpus, which is actually a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in this repository, by writing:

 ```
 $ git clone --recursive https://github.com/DARIAH-DE/TopicsExplorer.git